thorenscientific/documentation/docs/learning/converter_connectivity_tutorial/index.rst

 As with SSH, Mac and Linux machines include SCP alreadyg

-VNC is a remote desktop application, and Kuiper Linux runs a VNC server by default.
+VNC is a remote desktop application, and Kuiper Linux optionally runs a VNC server.
 There are several clients available; RealVNC works well and is available at `RealVNC Viewer  <https://www.realvnc.com/en/connect/download/viewer/>`__.
 A screenshot of VNC logged into the Raspberry Pi is shown in :numref:`fig-rpi_vnc`